nbey/cluster-template/docs/operations/upgrades/to-0.20.md

 ## Upgrade `cert-manager` CRDs

-If migrating from a pre-1.0 versionof `cert-manager` to a post-1.0 version, you may need [to manually delete all CRDs](https://cert-manager.io/docs/installation/upgrading/upgrading-0.16-1.0/#kubernetes-1-14-and-below)
+If migrating from a pre-1.0 version of `cert-manager` to a post-1.0 version, you may need [to manually delete all CRDs](https://cert-manager.io/docs/installation/upgrading/upgrading-0.16-1.0/#kubernetes-1-14-and-below)

 ## Upgrade `sealed-secrets` ingress config